 - No bonus for new cardholders: A bonus can offset a card's initial annual fee, but there's nothing to help the medicine go down with this card.
 This isn't unusual for lower-tier cards, but if you've got good credit, there are plenty of other cash-back cards with no annual fee and an easy-to-earn sign-up bonus.

 - High APR: Ideally, the interest rate on your rewards card shouldn’t matter because you pay your bill in full each month and don’t get charged interest.
-But if you tend to carry a balance, be aware that this card has a variable APR of 25.49%.
-That’s more than 5 percentage points more than the average for a cash-back credit card, according to data collected by The Balance.
-Even our analysis of other cards for people with poor to fair credit shows they have an average APR under 25%.
+But if you tend to carry a balance, be aware that this card has a variable APR of 23.99%.
+That’s nearly 5 percentage points more than the average for a cash-back credit card, according to data collected by The Balance.
+Even so, our analysis of other cards for people with poor to fair credit confirms this card's APR is in line with the average.

 Earning Points & Rewards

 As mentioned above, you'll earn 5% cash back on the first $5,000 you spend on eligible gas, groceries, internet, cable, satellite TV, and cellphone services each calendar year.
 Once you've reached that cap, you'll earn 1% back in those categories.
 All other purchases will also earn 1% cash back, with no limit on total earnings.

 Competing cards, including others offered by Credit One Bank, will earn you significantly lower rates of cash back.
 (For cards marketed for fair credit, you'll often earn only 1%-3% cash back, depending on whether that rate applies to all spending or just certain categories of merchants.)
 However, this card's low ceiling on earnings (about $417 a month) is a major drawback, considering that the average U.S. household spends about $387 a month just for groceries.